-Estate agents may not be suitable for some people as they will bring potential buyers to the house for viewings, which could worsen your situation if you are trying to arrange this secretly without your husband, wife or ex-partner knowing.
+Estate agents may not be suitable for some people as they will bring potential buyers to the house for viewings.
+This could worsen your situation if you are trying to sell house secretly without your husband, wife or ex-partner knowing.

 Selling at auction is complicated if you don’t understand the process, with fees to the auction house payable, plus fees for marketing materials.
-If you would like to go down this route, our Property Saviour team can help you with an assisted sale at auction.
+If you want to go down this route, our Property Saviour team can help you with an assisted sale at auction.

-We are the buyer, so there is no middle man and you deal with one of our Property Specialists throughout the whole process.
+We are the buyer, so there is no middleman, and you deal with one of our property specialists throughout the whole process.
 That means we can answer any questions you have, and be there to support you with any additional needs, such as arranging a house clearance.